cuhklinlab/SGCAST-main/README.md

 + `seed`: seed to be used

 The configuration we used in our paper can be found in [link](https://github.com/cuhklinlab/SGCAST/blob/main/SGCAST/Config.py).
+When running SGCAST on the existing data, you only need to change 'DT' (data type) When running SGCAST on new data, change spot

 ## Reference